thruston/python-tabulate/README.md

     2011-03-19
     2011-07-05

-the command "arr a{dow(a)}" creates this
+The command "arr a{dow(a)}" creates this

     2011-01-17  Mon
     2011-02-23  Wed
     2011-03-19  Sat
     2011-07-05  Tue

-alternatively "arr a{base()-base(a)}" will produce the days from each date to today.
+Alternatively "arr a{base()-base(a)}" will produce the days from each date to today.

-    2011-01-17  1681
+    2011-01-17  3413
-    2011-02-23  1644
+    2011-02-23  3376
-    2011-03-19  1620
+    2011-03-19  3352
-    2011-07-05  1512
+    2011-07-05  3244

-and "arr a{date(base(a)+140)}" will add 20 weeks to each date
+And "arr a{date(base(a)+140)}" will add 20 weeks to each date

     2011-01-17  2011-06-06
     2011-02-23  2011-07-13
     2011-03-19  2011-08-06
     2011-07-05  2011-11-22

 As a convenience is the number given to "date()" is less than 1000, then it's assumed that you mean a delta on today rather than a day in the pre-Christian era.
 So "date(70)" will produce the date in 10 weeks time, and "date(-91)" will give you the date three months ago, and so on.  "date()" produces today's date.

-Note: dates will also be recognized in the form yyyymmdd or yyyy/mm/dd, etc.  The exact matching expression is
+Note: dates will also be recognized in the form yyyymmdd or yyyy/mm/dd, etc, or anything that dateutil.parser can read.

-    \A([12]\d\d\d)\D?([01]\d)\D?([0123]\d)\Z

-so you must use 4 digit years, but you can use any non-digit as a separator.
-It also means that you can use dates like 2011-12-32.
-You'll find that date(base('2011-12-32')) returns '2012-01-01'.

-To get dates in this sorted format (which is the ISO standard by the way), you can use `etos` and `utos`.
-`etos` takes European dates in the form dd/mm/yyyy and returns yyyy-mm-dd; `utos` takes US dates in the form mm/dd/yyyy.
-Note that they still both expect full year numbers.
-There's only so much automation that's worth while.

-There's also a `month_number` function that takes a string that looks like a month and returns an appropriate number.

 ### dp [nnnnn...] - round numbers to n decimal places